top of page

 Dimensions: 16" x 24"

-Standing 19 hands, Jed, a French, Percheron draft horse, originally from Fieldstone Farm Therapeutic Riding Center.
-This photograph was taken as Jed lay in his stall and early morning light beamed through a small "cut-out" window just outside the picture, slightly above and to the right of his head.
-The limited space was far too tight for a tripod, so I lay directly on the floor of the stall and set the camera on his lower flank.
+The photograph was taken as Jed lay in his stall.
+Early morning light poured through a small “cut-out” window just outside the picture, slightly above and to the right of his head.
+The space was far too tight for a tripod, so I lay directly on the floor of the stall and set the camera on his flank.

-He has become as much a part of the Chagrin Valley culture and landscape as the bucolic scenes lining Chagrin River Road.
-He also has been a central figure in solo shows at the Butler Institute, the Holden Arboretum, and the Cleveland Botanical Garden.
+He has become as much a part of the Chagrin Valley landscape as the bucolic scenes lining Chagrin River Road.
+Jed also has been a central figure in solo shows at the Butler Institute, the Holden Arboretum, and the Cleveland Botanical Garden.

 Year: 2008